carpentries/instructor-development/procedure-discussion-session.md

 ## During the meeting

-Meetings will be hosted via the [instructor discussion etherpad](http://pad.software-carpentry.org/instructor-discussion).
+Meetings will be hosted via the [community discussions etherpad](http://pad.carpentries.org/community-discussions).

 The agenda should be similar to the following: